AtoraSuunva/rust-httpfs/readme.md

 # rust-httpfs

-> A basic file server written in Rust
+> A basic file server written in Rust, with custom HTTP protocol code

 Why?
 It's a fun and interesting thing to build.

 Should you use it?
-Not for anything important.
+Not for anything important, the HTTP handling *should* be fairly solid, but it's nowhere near as tested as other solutions like [reqwest](https://docs.rs/reqwest/latest/reqwest/).

 ## Features